 Suppose you find yourself often busy as a parent and sole provider.
-In that case, you may appreciate the accessibility and affordability of online therapy, which you can attend from anywhere with an internet connection.
+In that case, you may appreciate the availability and affordability of online therapy, which you can attend from anywhere with an internet connection.

 A recent publication from the American Psychological Association quotes, “for patients who have never sought care from a therapist due to various barriers —including concern about being seen at a physical clinic—the option to obtain services online can be a port of entry into mental health care.”